ylhyra/ylhyra_content/not_data/content/explanations/Pronouns/Pronouns.md

 :Við fórum kringum '''húsið okkar''' ''We went to '''our house'''.''

-Again, ''hús'' is in accusitive (because of the ''kringum'') but ''okkar'' is still in genitive, because it expresses possession.
+Again, ''hús'' is in accusative (because of the ''kringum'') but ''okkar'' is still in genitive, because it expresses possession.

 This difference may seem very unintuitive at first.
 It might help to realize that ''minn'' and ''þinn'' have an entire declension table: